Durable engagement rings

 Nothing would be worse than wearing your ring for a few months and it falling apart.
 Hera strives to craft only high quality heirloom pieces - durable engagement rings that last decades and are passed down through generations.
 The characteristics your ring needs to be durable will always depend on the design.

 That’s why it’s so important to work with a designer like Hera, who cares about your ring as much as you do.
 But there are some common features we always like to see.
-Some of the major factors that come into play in most rings are gold weight, including band width, gallery rails and engagement ring height.
+Some of the major factors that come into play in most rings are gold weight, band width, setting style and engagement ring height.

 Integrity

 The width of your band, as well as the width of components like the prongs or bezel, is absolutely essential to a durable engagement ring.
 Overly delicate rings are prone to bending, warping, or even snapping in half - yikes.
 We recommend a minimum width of 2 mm for your engagement ring band.
-In our experience, most clients who are looking for a thinner band are surprised by how well-balanced and delicate 2 mm bands look (and feel).
+As the center stone of your ring gets larger, all these components need to get wider and heavier as well to properly support it.

 Gallery Rails on Engagement Rings